 Record payout for victim of historic child sexual abuse in Victoria

-He was 10 years old when he was abused by his teacher on six occasions in the mid-1980s.
+He was 10 years old when he suffered abuse by his teacher on six occasions in the mid-1980s.

 Supreme Court Justice Jacinta Forbes awarded the man $1,552,725 which set a record for Victorian defendants on an individual sexual abuse claim.